darrylwest/go-unique/README.md

 ## To Do

-* add command line flags to generate the requested type
 * capability to evaluate name and generate based on argv[0] (hard link)
 * implement mongodb ObjectId from mongo spec
 * implement a DOI struct with id, dateCreated, lastUpdated, and version